 Global Partners is a Benin based start-up specialised in developing and providing drone solutions for agriculture, land use planning, surveillance, and biodiversity conservation.
-With its team of GIS analyst, agronomists, researchers, and drone operators, that uses drones with advanced sensors and take advantage of geographic information systems and artificial intelligence (AI) techniques to generate high-end products that set the standards in their respective markets within the commercial drones’ services industry.
+With its team of GIS analyst, agronomists, researchers, and drone operators, Global Partners uses the latest drones equipped with advanced sensors and take advantage of geographic information systems and artificial intelligence (AI) techniques to generate high-end products that set the standards in their respective markets within the commercial drones’ services industry.

-The startup was born in 2014.
-His GIS professor Dr. Jeremy Crampton who first introduces him to drones inspired our founder, Dr. Lawani Abdelaziz.
+The startup was founded in 2014 by Dr. Lawani Abdelaziz who was first introduced to the use of drones by his GIS professor Dr. Jeremy Crampton.
 Before his studies in the U.S thanks to the Fulbright scholarship, Dr. Lawani initially worked in the Pendjari Biosphere reserve and was well aware of the poaching and illegal practices that affect the biodiversity in the area under protection.
-With the support of his GIS professor, he develops an anti-poaching program using drones to help protect the species at risk in the biosphere reserve.
-With the financial support of the Department of Agriculture at the University of Kentucky, the Clinton Foundation, Idea Wild Foundation, and the Students Sustainability Council at the University of Kentucky he was able to launch the project in Benin.
+With the support of his GIS professor, he develops an anti-poaching program using drones to help protect the wildlife at risk in the biosphere reserve.
+With the financial support of the Department of Agriculture at the University of Kentucky, the Clinton Foundation, Idea Wild Foundation, and the Students Sustainability Council at the University of Kentucky he was able to launch the project in Benin, Burkina Faso, and Niger.
 He also benefitted from the support of the German international cooperation agency GIZ and the training support of Kashmir World Foundation where he learns how to build conservation drones.

 The company develops strategic alliances with farmers, organizations, research institutions, and agripreneurs on testing and adopting their drone solutions for agriculture.
-The company also discuss opportunities to expand their services to urban planning, infrastructures and construction monitoring, but also continue its work on natural resources conservation.
+The company also discusses opportunities to expand its services to urban planning, infrastructures, and construction monitoring, but also continue its work on natural resources conservation.
 The company hires and train young students at the university and is strong of a team of 30 GIS analysts and pilots spread across the country.

 In 2018, Global Partners introduces Artificial Intelligence in its solution.
 Currently, the company is improving its AI algorithms for pineapple counting, water and pest stress identification, variable rate fertilization and pesticide application, among others.